Why Is My Guinea Pig Losing Weight?

-However, there can be variations in this range depending on the individual.
+However, healthy weight varies depending on the individual.
 This is why it is so important to monitor and weigh your pets frequently when they are healthy.
-Using the smaller values of oz or g can help determine more subtle changes in the animal’s mass.
-If the pig loses more than 2 ounces, this is a red flag.
-More than 4 ounces indicates the need for medical care.
-To convert units of mass, enter the figures into the Google search with the word ‘to’ in the middle (ex. oz to g).
+Using the smaller values of ounces or grams can help determine more subtle changes in the animal’s mass.
+If the pig loses more than two ounces, this is a red flag.
+More than four ounces indicates the need for medical care.
+To convert units of mass, enter the figures into the Google search with the word "to" in the middle (e.g., "35 oz to g").

-Many underlying diseases can result in weight loss and they should all be taken seriously.
-Do not assume you can treat the illness at home or wait it out as do humans when they have a cold.
-Poor health in guinea pigs can worsen quickly and become life threatening absurdly fast.
+Many underlying diseases can result in weight loss, and they should all be taken seriously.
+Do not assume you can treat the illness at home or wait it out as humans often do when they have a cold.
+Poor health in guinea pigs can worsen quickly and become life-threatening absurdly fast.
 Here are some of the most common issues to look out for:

-- Teeth problems.
-Malocclusion is a condition where rodent teeth have not been worn properly and overgrow.
+- Dental problems: Malocclusion is a condition where rodent teeth have not been worn properly and begin to overgrow.
 Pain and discomfort from this condition can result in a guinea pig eating less.

-- Scurvy.
-As guinea pigs cannot synthesize vitamin C, just like humans, a deficiency in this vitamin can lead to many problems including lethargy, hair loss, and weight loss.
+- Scurvy: As guinea pigs cannot synthesize vitamin C, a deficiency in their diet can lead to many problems, including lethargy, hair loss, and weight loss.

-- Anorexia.
-If a guinea pig is not eating it is imperative to bring them to a vet (one experienced with rodents).
+- Anorexia: If a guinea pig is not eating, it is imperative to bring them to a vet (one experienced with rodents).
 The animal’s sensitive GI tract can be drastically affected in only 24 hours.
 There are many conditions that can cause a poor appetite, such as a urinary tract infection, upper respiratory infection, and bloat.
 These are all serious conditions that require an immediate vet visit.
-Whatever the reason, weight loss is guinea pigs should be addressed promptly.
+Whatever the reason, weight loss in guinea pigs should be addressed promptly.

-If you’ve taken your pet to the vet and received a diagnoses, or if your guinea pig’s weight loss is not so dramatic and there are no other signs of illness, you can prepare a diet that can help them put on weight.
+If you’ve taken your pet to the vet and received a diagnosis, or if your guinea pig’s weight loss is not so dramatic and there are no other signs of illness, you can prepare a diet that can help them put on weight.
 However, keep in mind that guinea pigs have very fragile gastrointestinal (GI) tracts that are kept in check with the foods they constantly consume.
 When you introduce different foods into their diet, do so very gradually.
-If they receive too much of foods that aren’t hay or healthy pellets, you can upset the flora balance in their system.
+If they receive too much of anything new that isn't hay or healthy pellets, the flora balance in their system can quickly become upset.

 - Oat hay is high in fiber and low in calcium.
 High fiber hays are great for promoting gut health.
 It can also help with weight gain.